hpccsystems-solutions-lab/HelpMissingKids25/README.md

 ## Challenge Expectation

-Judges will consider the criteria during final presentation:
+Judges will consider the following criteria during final presentation:

 - How did you answer the challenge questions?
 - How did you approach the solution?